martinhild/CS50-my-solutions/project/README.md

 #### MainActivity:

-Displays buttons to navigate to different activities of the app.
+Main menu of the App.
+Displays buttons to navigate to all different areas / activities of the application.

 #### DriveActivity: